 As previously mentioned, the website is poor in information, but there are a few tutorials on the Czech version of the website that cover some important topics.

-There is only one way to contact Webgarden’s customer support, and that’s through email.
-Even the email address is only visible on the Czech version website’s Czech version.
-I sent an email with a bunch of questions.
-Unfortunately, more than 24 hours have passed and still no answer.
+You can only reach out to Webgarden’s customer support through email; there are no other contact options available.
+Even the email address is only visible on the Czech version of their website.
+I sent an email with several questions, but it’s been over 24 hours and I still haven’t received a response.